FranzHeubach/zettle/README.md

  * Multiple different Zettlekasten directories with names and locations of your choice.
  * Creating a new zettle with a chronological unique ID in a Zettlekasten (if you have more than one, you can choose by name).
+ * Opening a zettle from any Zettlekasten directory (if you have more than one Zettlekasten, you can choose by name).
  * Auto-complete `[]()` common markdown links to other notes within the same Zettlekasten.
  * Auto-complete `[[]]` zettle links supported by [Neuron][neuron], [Obsidian][obsidian], and [Zettlr][zettlr].
  * Auto-complete `[[[]]]` folgezettle links supported by [Neuron][neuron].